Title Image

 Yelena Lamm

-Yelena Lamm was born in Saint Petersburg, Russia, where she received her formal art training at the N. K. Roerich Fine Arts School.
+Yelena Lamm was born in Saint Petersburg, Russia, where she received her formal art training from the N. K. Roerich Fine Arts School.
 Since 1995, she lives in Pittsburgh, PA.
 Yelena is painting primarily in oil.
-In her lively and colorful portraits of pets and animals she loves to reflect on her subjects’ characters and personalities.
-Yelena’s works were selected for and won awards in juried group exhibitions, including Oil Painters of America (OPA), Society of Animal Artists (SAA), and National Oil and Acrylic Painters’ Society (NOAPS) national shows.
-She was a finalist in the 15th ARC Salon and semi-finalist in the 16th ARC Salon.
-Her list of awards includes recent Most Original Award of Excellence in OPA 2023 Eastern Regional Exhibition, and Outstanding Achievement Animals in AWA 2023 Annual Online Juried Show.
+She is known for her portraits of pets and animals, in which she reflects on her subjects’ characters and personalities, as well as for her lively and colorful floral compositions.
+Yelena is a Signature member of Oil Painters of America (OPA), Society of Animal Artists (SAA), and National Oil and Acrylic Painters’ Society (NOAPS).
+Yelena’s works were selected for and won awards in juried regional and national shows.
+Her list of awards includes 17th ARC Salon ARC Staff Awards, First Place in the Animals as the Subject category in 2024 Portrait Society of America Members Only Competition, Most Original Award of Excellence in OPA 2023 Eastern Regional Exhibition, Outstanding Achievement Animals in AWA 2023 Annual Online Juried Show, and SAA 63rd Art & the Animal Exhibition Purchase Award.
+Britain’s most popular magazine for practicing artists, Artists and Illustrators, featured Yelena’s animal portraits in a 6-page article and on the cover of their June 2023 issue.
+Yelena’s works are represented by Reinert Fine Art in Charleston, SC, Main Exhibit Gallery in Ligonier, PA, Ballard’s Fine Art Gallery in Sheridan, WY, The Zebra Gallery in Easton, MD, and Picket Fence Art Studio in Woodinville, WA.

 Lori Goll